“It’s your place in the world; it’s your life. Go on and do all you can with it, and make it the life you want to live.” –Mae Jamison

 Perhaps you might even feel confused about what you would like to accomplish in your future.
 You may even have a nagging feeling that something is off, but you’re not quite sure how to change it or what to do about it.
 Everyone goes through difficult times in life; it takes courage to seek help when you know you need it.

 If you have been struggling with an area of life, an important relationship, or just want to enhance your ability to cope with stressful life events, it’s important to tune into that inner voice and take action.
-Taking the time to confront challenges and getting to know yourself more deeply can be a powerful form of self-love.
+Taking the time to confront challenges and getting to know yourself more deeply is a powerful form of self-love.

 Life transitions can be stressful, but they can also present powerful growth opportunities.
 Exploring what’s important to you and focusing on yourself and what you truly value provides a strong foundation for future success and happiness.